patategrill/patategrill/README.md

 ## Actually work on: ​
 **- MownOS :** An OS that display text (in construction)
 **- Paris interactive map :** An interactive website which traces history and monument of Paris 1790
-**- Linux-Setup-Script :** An auto-installer for some linux distro for those who want to simplify their lives with Linux
+**- EIL installer :** An auto-installer for some linux distro for those who want to simplify their lives with Linux

 ### My account :
 Root-me : [patategrill](https://www.root-me.org/patategrill)🧑‍💻